How to Win a Brain Injury Lawsuit

 Establishing the connection between an accident and injuries is essential.
-A common way defense lawyers argue against brain injury claims is by saying: “[the plaintiff] didn’t complain about their injuries until a week after the accident, and we think these complaints are unrelated” to the accident.
+A common way defense lawyers argue against brain injury claims is by saying: “The plaintiff didn’t complain about their injuries until a week after the accident, and we think these complaints are unrelated.”
 Defense lawyers may then conclude that their client “was not negligent,” he says.

 To prove brain injury claims, the plaintiff’s lawyer “works with the plaintiff’s treating physician to delineate exactly how the trauma from the accident exacerbated an underlying condition or caused a new condition,” says Lichtenstein.

 “If I have a client with a history of depression at the time of the accident, I’m going to make sure that the client’s doctor believes and is comfortable saying the head injury exacerbated the underlying baseline conditions that pre-existed the accident,” he says.
 “Otherwise, the jury will hear private, personal information about the plaintiff’s emotional background, which may be detrimental to the claim.”

 A personal injury lawyer with experience in brain injury lawsuits will be able to help compile the evidence and have medical experts testify on your behalf.

 When it comes to brain injury settlements, damages can include: